Skip to main content

 Nourishment for Endocrine Function

-Your is built from the nutrients you consume.
+Your endocrine system is built from the nutrients you consume.
 Hormones are synthesized from fats, cholesterol, amino acids, and a host of micronutrients.
 A diet lacking in these essential building blocks starves the HPG axis of the resources it needs to function.

 Providing your body with a nutrient-dense diet rich in healthy fats, high-quality proteins, and complex carbohydrates is the first step in rebuilding your hormonal foundation.
 This means focusing on whole, unprocessed foods that supply the vitamins and minerals, like zinc, magnesium, and vitamin D, that are cofactors in hundreds of enzymatic reactions, including steroidogenesis, the biological process of creating steroid hormones.